 Alcoholism is a progressive disease that makes it impossible for the alcoholic to predict how much they’ll drink.
-For many, alcoholism is a disease, but for others, alcoholism is a choice.
+For many, alcoholism is a disease, but alcoholism is a choice for others.
 Let’s explore both sides of the argument and the evidence supporting each.
 Then, individuals can reach out to an alcohol rehab center by calling 866.308.2090 to find the support necessary to heal.

-An active alcoholic is unable to control their drinking and to stop drinking even when experiencing consequences.
+An active alcoholic cannot control their drinking and stop drinking even when experiencing consequences.
 Alcoholics, in particular, may struggle with denial over their dependence.